 - 1. Perform the delete user data operation on the Nymi Band identified for re-enrollment. - 2.
 Log into the Nymi Band Application and complete the steps for enrollment.

-The steps to complete a re-enrollment are identical to the steps that the user follows to complete a new enrollment.
-Nymi Band Enrollment provides detailed information.

-3. For FIDO2 only, when a user enrolls to another Nymi Band, the user must re-create the FIDO2 security key on the newly enrolled Nymi Band.
+The steps to complete a re-enrollment and re-registration are identical to the steps that the user follows to complete a new enrollment and registration. - 3.
+For FIDO2 only, when a user enrolls to another Nymi Band, the user must re-create the FIDO2 security key on the newly enrolled Nymi Band.

-If the user re-enrolls their own Nymi Band, the same Nymi Band appears in the User Properties window in the NES Administrator Console.
+If the user re-enrolls/re-registers their own Nymi Band, the same Nymi Band appears in the User Properties window in the NES Administrator Console.

-If a user re-enrolls to a Nymi Band that was assigned to another user, the following changes appear in the User Properties window in the NES Administrator Console:
+If a user re-enrolls/re-registers a Nymi Band that was assigned to another user, the following changes appear in the User Properties window in the NES Administrator Console of the Enrollment NES and Registration NES: